oktadev/draft-enterprise-cross-app-authz/README.md

 &client_assertion_type=urn:ietf:params:oauth:client-assertion-type:jwt-bearer
 &client_assertion=eyJhbGciOiJSUzI1NiIsImtpZCI6IjIyIn0.
 ```

+The IdP validates the subject token, and checks that the audience of the subject token matches the `client_id` of the client authentication of the request.

 The IdP evaluates administrator-defined policy for the token exchange request and determines if the application (client) should be granted access to act on behalf of the subject for the target audience & scopes.